strace - trace system calls and signals

 - --syscall-number

-- Print the syscall number.
+- Prints the system call number.

 - -k